jakubpe/Stream-with-Pulsar/README.md

 The project kicks off by generating a static dataset with a date-time column using PySpark.
 This dataset captures transactional details, including sender, receiver, and transaction amounts, setting the stage for subsequent analysis.

 Data Enrichment:
 A complementary dataset for data enrichment is created to augment the analysis.
-This dataset includes additional user information, such as bank-emitter details and location codes, enhancing the depth of the overall analysis.

 Data Streaming with Pulsar:
 A robust Python code, executed within the Jupyter/All-Spark-Notebook environment, is developed to read data from the static datasets and push it seamlessly into Apache Pulsar.
 This establishes a real-time streaming environment for continuous data ingestion and processing.